jasonreisman/Char-RNN-TF/README.md

 #### Checkpoints

 Checkpoint files, which output the state of the computation graph to disk (so it can be rehydrated later for additional training or string generation), are saved every `savefreq` batches.
 The default frequency is to output a checkpoint after every 100 batches, but this can be changed by providing a `--savefreq` argument on the command line.
+A checkpoint will also be written at the end of every training epoch.

 The directory where checkpoints are written to can be specified with the `--savedir`.
 The default directory is `./checkpoints`.